rohanjhunja/jekyll-docker-test/_posts/2023-04-30-soppecom-publications.md

 - rohan
 ---

-Society for Promoting Participative Ecosystem Management, is an NGO working in the rural areas of natural resource management.

-A number of publications were designed on these topics, facilitating readability and understanding through the document design.
+**Society for Promoting Participative Ecosystem Management, is an NGO working in the rural areas of natural resource management.**<br><br>A number of publications were designed on these topics, facilitating readability and understanding through the document design.

 ![]({{site.baseurl}}/images/sop1.jpg)